az1m8290/lcmnt/README.md

 Run `lcmnt` for a basic manual, or look at the source code to see what five entire minutes were spent on.

 ## BUGS
-Spiders.
-Ants.
-Beetles.
-Your mum.
-Report them with repository issues if you want.
-Writing this paragraph is overkill for a repository with no views.
+Overkill paragraph for a repository with no views.

 ## OTHERS
 Leave an issue if you find an issue.
 If you still don't understand what this is, just test it.
 If you still still don't understand, you might be